ayeo/sniffer/readme.md

 Usage
 =====

-From your project root type:
+From your project root directory type:
 ```
 ./vendor/bin/sniff
 ```